modelica/ModelicaSpecification/RationaleMCP/0037/resource-directory.md

 Analogous to vendor-specific annotations, the directory _resources.d/\_\_NameOfVendor_ is reserved for vendor-specific use.
 The _NameOfVendor_ consists of only digits and letters, and shall only convey the name of the vendor defining the meaning of the directory content.

-The Modelica Association uses the vendor name _MA_.
+The Modelica Association uses the vendor name _ModelicaAssociation_, as has already been established in the MAP-Lib project.
 Coordination between the different projects under the Modelica Association enables resources for both, say, the Modelica specification and the Modelica Standard Library, to coexist in this directory.

 In addition to preventing conflicts between different vendors, and between vendors and library authors, the idea of vendor-specific directories might also turn out to be useful if the Modelica language would have to support "layered standards" in the future.